 Related Party - Based on its stock ownership in us, MD Anderson meets the criteria to be deemed a related party of us.
 For the years ending December 31, 2014 and 2013, MD Anderson related party research and development expense was approximately \$197,000 and \$116,000, respectively.
-MD Anderson related party research and development expense for the year ending December 31, 2014 included license expense of approximately \$50,000 for the license annual maintenance fee and approximately \$31,000 for license patent expenses not capitalized in the technology license other asset and clinical trial hospital expense of approximately \$116,000.
+MD Anderson related party research and development expense of approximately \$50,000 for the license annual maintenance fee and approximately \$31,000 for license patent expenses not capitalized in the technology license other asset and clinical trial hospital expense of approximately \$116,000.
 As of December 31, 2014, we had approximately \$67,000 in accrued research and development related expense for the clinical trial and approximately \$100,000 in accrued license payments for past patent expenses and the annual license maintenance fee.
 See Notes 4, 5, and 6 to the financial statements included elsewhere in this Annual Report on Form 10-K. For the year ended December 31, 2013, we had approximately \$116,000 in research and development related party expense, which consisted of clinical trial hospital expense of approximately \$52,000 and license expense of approximately \$63,700, including license maintenance fees of approximately \$50,000 and approximately \$13,700 in patent expenses not capitalized in the technology license other asset.
-For the year ended December 31, 2012, we had approximately \$464,000 in research and development related party expense for the clinical trial, license maintenance fee and technology impairment; accounts payable related party of approximately \$9,000 for patent expenses not capitalized in the technology license and accrued license payments payable related party of approximately \$100,000 for the annual maintenance fee and past patent expenses, and approximately \$26,000 accrued expense related party for clinical trial hospital expenses.
+For the year ended December 31, 2012, we had approximately \$464,000 in research and development related party expenses for the clinical trial hospital expense fees of approximately approximately \$464,000 in research and development related party expenses not capitalized in the technology license and accrued license payments payable related party of approximately \$4,000 for patent expenses not capitalized in the technology license and accrued license payments payable related party of approximately \$4,000 for patent expenses not capitalized in the technology license and accrued license payments payable related party of approximately \$4,000 for patent expenses not capitalized in the technology license and a